RandyPfeifer/Compass-Error-Tracker/README.md

 ## GPS services

 The unit also includes a GPS module.
-Once it is in service and has a lock with sufficient number of satellites, it will begin to deliver sentences with location, heading, speed, etc.  The software will switch to navigating using the GPS once certain criteria are met:
+Once it is in service and has a lock with a sufficient number of satellites, it will begin to deliver NMEA sentences with location (lat/lon), heading, speed, etc.  The software will switch to navigating using the GPS once certain criteria are met:

 1. The paddler is within a certain cumulative error level (we want them to be close to their original intended line of travel)
 2. The current heading is close to the intended heading identified at the beginning of the session (i.e., pointing in the right direction)